Lunghua Civilian Assembly Centre: Lunghua Academy

-The school's headmaster was a Methodist missionary called George Osborne, whom Ballard called "an unworldly figure, blinking through his glasses and tireless in his efforts to keep the camp together, and the best kind of practising Christian".
-After the war, Ballard was sent to Osborne's old school, The Leys.
-Osborne returned to his Chinese flock at an upcountry mission station, and not to his wife and children, who were in England, but paid them a brief visit a year later.
-Ballard later got to know Osborne's daughter and found he knew her father better than she did.
+The school's headmaster was a Methodist missionary called George Osborn, whom Ballard called "an unworldly figure, blinking through his glasses and tireless in his efforts to keep the camp together, and the best kind of practising Christian".
+After the war, Ballard was sent to Osborn's old school, The Leys.
+Osborn returned to his Chinese flock at an upcountry mission station, and not to his wife and children, who were in England, but paid them a brief visit a year later.
+Ballard later got to know Osborn's daughter and found he knew her father better than she did.

 Detainees

-There were over 1,584 Britons, 39 Belgians, 37 Americans, 32 Australians, 24 Canadians, 17 Dutchmen, 11 New Zealanders, seven South Africans, three Russians, one Portuguese and one Norwegian, ranging in age from six months to elderly.

-Among the most notables prisoners was British author J. G. Ballard, who was interned in the camp as an adolescent along with his mother, father and little sister.
+Among the most notable prisoners was British author J. G. Ballard, who was interned in the camp as an adolescent along with his mother, father and little sister.
 His experiences there inspired the semi-auto biographical novel Empire of the Sun, which inspired the 1987 motion picture.

 Another of the internees in the Lunghwa camp was Peter Wyngarde, later an actor.

 Current site

 The site of the camp is southwest of the Shanghai Botanical Garden.
 It is on the corner of Baise Road (百色路) and North Longchuan Road (龙川北路), currently the site of Shanghai High School and its international division.
 The Botanical Garden is southwest of Longhua Airport; both of these are clearly identified on satellite images.
 Satellite images show that there are buildings on the site in the "same" location as the Civil Assembly Centre buildings.
 The site of the camp is now enclosed by housing, but can be identified by the rectangular area (once Buildings A, B and C) and trees.
 The turning circle in the drive which is south of Building F, can also be seen.

 Buildings A, B and C are no longer there, one of the Staff Residences has been demolished and one of the kitchens no longer exists.
 The ruined building adjacent to the Assembly Hall appears to have been rebuilt the same shape and there are several new buildings built on the site of the other ruined building.
 There are several new buildings between Building G and the Staff Residences.
 In addition, there is a road now between Building H and the rest of the site.

-G Block was demolished in 2009.
+G Block was demolished in 2009 to make space for a swimming pool.

+There was a small museum about the camp on the site but this was removed in 2012.